It's no secret that a breast cancer diagnosis can be a big lifestyle change.

 If you have breast cancer and get declined for life insurance coverage, don’t be discouraged.
 There are solutions available - you just need to know where to look.

 It’s important to understand though that if breast cancer has progressed, term or universal life policies may not be an option due to the high health risk they present.
-However, many options are still available to help protect your family from financial hardship in the event of your death due to breast cancer, like whole life insurance or certain accelerated benefit riders that allow you access to policy benefits should life-changing events occur due to breast cancer.
-T
+However, many options are still available to help protect your family from financial hardship in the event of your death due to cancer, like whole life insurance or certain accelerated benefit riders that allow you access to policy benefits should life-changing events occur due to cancer.
+Learn whole life insurance from out other blog posts.

-aking the time to research your options may give you peace of mind and offer you peace of mind knowing that your family is taken care of no matter the outcome.
+Taking the time to research your options may give you peace of mind and offer you peace of mind knowing that your family is taken care of no matter the outcome.
+Also check out guaranteed issue life insurance.

 Is life insurance right for me?

 Life insurance after breast cancer may seem like an unattainable goal but it is possible.
-The choices in policies vary from Whole Life, Term Life, and more, allowing you to find something that fits your needs and budget.
+The choices in policies vary from Whole Life, Term Life, and more, allowing you to find something that fits your needs and budget, and finding guaranteed issue life insurance.

 When applying, the insurance company will consider several factors such as medical history and results, lifestyle choices, and employment information.
 Knowing what expectations there are before applying will help make any application process stress-free.